fmxsh/tot-ontology/README.md

 Self-organizing: Through structured perception and categorization.

 Self-reflecting: It describes itself using the same descriptive categories that define other things.

+## A Thing of things

+Identity: An identifiable entity that can be distinguished from other entities.
+(Thus, it is the same as for _thing_)... purposeful perception of difference

+Purpose: The purpose is to serve a purpose.

+Constitution:

+- A _thing of things_ consists of _things_.
+- The association of particular things as related to purpose.
+- Purpose
+- Emergence
+- Constitution,
+- Identity,

+Property:

+~- One thing can be associated with one or more other things.~

+~Emergence: The knowing of difference among perceptions, leads to the knowing the percieved as a particular thing.
+A thing exists as it is known.~

+Emergence: A particular thing can be known by percieving a difference with everything that it is not.
+Many particular things can be associated with eachother, organized around a particular purpose.
+The many particular things, organized around a purpose, are the constitution of an emergent _thing of thing_ that is a particular thing that consists of all the particular things and their relations.

+For example: this very thing being described right now, is based in purpose, constitution, property, and these together comprise a unifying thing called _thing of things_.

+## Thing

+(A thing is defined here using a _thing of things_, and a _thing of things_ in turn is consisting of many _thing_.
+Thus we recognize a _thing_ itself as a _thing of things_.
+A _thing_ thus is not merely a simple smaller building block, but part of a recursive self-definition)

+Identity: An identifiable entity that can be distinguished from other entities.

+Purpose: The purpose of a thing is to be able to relate to a purpose.

+Constitutes:

+- The perception of difference constitutes a thing.
+That is: a thing consists of the fundamental feature of differentiation.
+- Purpose constitutes a thing.
+A purpose is what is determined to be useful.

+Property:

+- A thing is what it is not.
+  - The color blue is not red, not tall, not loud, not magnetic.
+When we remove all things we know blue is not, then we see that what remains is the quality of blue.
+Thus, the color blue is blue.
+- A thing is not non-existing, because a non-existing thing is different from the thing.
+Blue can not be blue, if blue does not exist.
+- A thing is immutable, in that it can not change and still be the same thing.
+- A thing is a particular thing, it is not another thing.
+- A things existence is contingent on perception.
+If a thing is not perceived, it is not a thing.
+If a thing is perceived, it is a thing.
+- A thing must have a purpose.

+Emergence:

+a thing is a discernible purposeful entity relating to other discernible purposeful entities

+A thing is constituted by the perception of difference, steered by purpose.
+That means: the perception of difference is structured in relation to purpose.

+The emergence is a purposeful discernable entity that can relate to other enteties.

+## Purpose:

+Purpose: The _purpose_ of a thing is to define a purpose, which is an organizing principle that steers perception of difference.

+Constitutes: _thing_

+Purpose consists of values.
+One thing is favoured over another, because it is more useful.
+Choice: one thing is chosen over another, because it is more useful to the purpose.

+Property:
+A value can not be its opposite value.
+Good can not be bad and bad can not be good.
+A choice can not choose both things, because then it would not be a choice.
+Choice is necessary, as things are presented to perception in a way that requires a choice to be made.
+Self-preserving: Values are based in self-preserving, not self-destructive.
+Self is not bound to ones body, but one can identify self in other things, such as relatives or an organization, and thus seek its slef-preservance.

+Emergence:

+## Identity

+Purpose: Give structure to the perception of difference.

+Identity: Identity is the definition of the thing, as has emerged from a things constitution and properties, in alignment with the purpsose of the thing.

+Constitution: _thing_, purpose, perceptoin,

+Property:

+- An identity must be based in the emergence.
+- It must be related to the purpose.
+- It must belong to a _thing of things_.

+Emergence: Relating to the purpose, the differentiation of perception is done to identify what is useful to the purpose, and the identity emerges as the concept of the very structure being percieved.

+## Property

+## Constituent

+Constitution: _thing_, purpose, _thing of things_

+Property:

+Purpose: To be part of a set of things to cause emergence in accordance with the purpose.

+Emergence: Being part of a _thing of things_, the _thing_ emerges as a part capable of relating to other parts in relation to the purpose of the _thing of things_.

+## Emergence

+Identity: The _emergence_ is the thing that is the result of the constitution and properties of the _thing_ in alignment with the purpose

+Constitutes: thing, purpose, constutution, property.

+Emergence: the things and properties gives an emergent structure.

+---

+From

+## The percieved

+Identity: The _percieved_ the knowing of a thing.

+Constitution:

+Property:

+- Perception is constant.
+No moment of non-perception can be known, only assumed.

+Emergence:

+## Differentiation

+- The _isness_ of a thing is dependent on the perception of a thing.
+There is no _isness_ beyond perception that we care about, because _isness_ beyond perception can not be percieved, and thus, there can be no "care about".
+It means, whatever is percieved, also has meaning, merely by virtue of being percieved.
+The degree of meaning depends on the goal.
+Perception of a thing is based in the active descernment of difference.
+Perception is the knowing of one thing by knowing it is different from all the things that are different from it.
+Perception is active in the sense that one state of perception of can be different from another, and a progression of different perecptions occur.
+Perception is active in the sense of occuring.
+Perception is an occuring process of differentiation.

+---

 ## Start